ottstreamscore/ottstreamscore/INSTALL.md

 **Web mode:**
 - Visual interface with migration status
-- Link to User Management when complete
+- Links to new features when complete
 - Error handling with clear messaging

 ---